 - If you are interested, please complete our Short-Term Rental Housing License Application.
 Detailed application requirements are outlined on the application form and within the Ordinance and must be submitted and approved prior to rental of the property.
 Once the application along with all required supplemental information and payment of fee are received, Chisago County Environmental Services will determine the completeness of the application, review the application, and issue or deny the license.

 - It is important to note that Short-Term Rental locations proposed within a City require license applicants to obtain city official acknowledgement and signature on the license application prior to county review.
 To view city information, please visit our City Contact Information PAGE.

 - Licenses are required annually and include a license fee of $300.
-The 2020 license period will be prorated for the final quarter of the year at a rate of $75.

 General license requirements are outlined in the Ordinance and include, but may not be limited to:

 - Short-Term Rental operations shall conform to all City and Township Ordinances, if so enacted, and may be further restricted or prohibited as so determined by a host City of Township.